okviz/okviz.github.io/_mydocs/bullet-chart/options/variances/index.md

 **Default value:** On

 This section contains options to display and configure bar variances.
-It is only visibile when there is at least one value connected to the ***Target for variance*** field.
+It is only visible when there is at least one value connected to the ***Target for variance*** field.
 For more information see [Variances](../../features/variances.md).

 <todo>Screenshot</todo>